Panzerschrek/U-00DC-Sprache/source/docs/en/constexpr.rst

 *********************

 Immutable variables of ``constexpr`` type which are constantly-initialized are considered to be ``constexpr``.
-If it's neccessary to ensure that a variable is ``constexpr``, ``constexpr`` modifier should be used.
+If it's necessary to ensure that a variable is ``constexpr``, ``constexpr`` mutability modifier should be used.

 .. code-block:: u_spr

-   auto x= 0; // Variable is immutable, its initializer is constant, thus variable is constexpr auto imut y= x + 5; // Same as above, but variable is explicitely marked as immutable var i32 z(66), imut v(-5), w= y / 2; // All these variables are constexpr var [ i32, 2 ] arr[ 0 + z, w * 10 ]; // These are constexpr too
+   auto x= 0; // Variable is immutable, its initializer is constant, thus variable is constexpr auto imut y= x + 5; // Same as above, but variable is explicitly marked as immutable var i32 z(66), imut v(-5), w= y / 2; // All these variables are constexpr var [ i32, 2 ] arr[ 0 + z, w * 10 ]; // These are constexpr too
-   auto constexpr x_copy= x; // Explicitely specify constexpr var i32 constexpr ensure_constant(y); // Explicitely specify constexpr
+   auto constexpr x_copy= x; // Explicitly specify constexpr var i32 constexpr ensure_constant(y); // Explicitly specify constexpr

-   var i32 mut nonconst= 0; // Initializer is constant, but variable isn't because it is mutable auto constexpr wtf= nonconst; // An error will be generated - initializer of constexpr variable is not constexpr
+   var i32 mut nonconst= 0; // Initializer is constant, but the variable itself isn't because it is mutable auto constexpr wtf= nonconst; // An error will be generated - initializer of constexpr variable is not constexpr